 The tube can be easily removed while the plasters stay in place, reducing skin irritation from tape removal and providing a guide for positioning each time.

-It’s especially important that your baby latches on deeply at the breast when you are using a supplementer.
-Get help with positioning and attachment so your baby can get milk from the breast as well as from the supplementer.
+Constant milk flow can cause ineffective feeding as your baby will not need to actively suck to get milk.
 When using a supplementer you will see the milk travel along the tube to your baby’s mouth.
 Adjust the tube position and container height so your baby gets milk quickly when he starts sucking.
 Check he isn’t overwhelmed with milk, especially if he has heart or breathing difficulties or is premature.

 Cleaning